Vladimir Arkhipov: Early career

+In 1966 he graduated from the Malinovsky Military Armored Forces Academy with a gold medal.
+From 1966 he was deputy commander, and from 1967 - commander of the 155th tank regiment of the 20th tank division in the Northern Group of Forces.
+In 1968 he took part in the operation to introduce troops into the territory of Czechoslovakia.
+From 1970 to 1972, he was deputy commander of the 56th Rifle Division.

 Military service

-In 1972 he graduated from the Military Academy of the General Staff.
+In 1972, he graduated from the Military Academy of the General Staff.
 After graduating from the academy, he commanded the 4th Guards Kantemir Tank Division, which garrisoned Moscow.
 In April 1974 he became the commander of the 32nd Army Corps.
 In July 1975, Arkhipov was transferred to commander of the 20th Guards Army, stationed in East Germany as part of the Group of Soviet Forces in Germany.